tballison/commoncrawl-fetcher-lite/README.md

   "url": "https://hurmaninvesterarimli.web.app/89132/31224.html"
 }
 ```
-1. `charset` -- what the http header claimed the charset was
+1. `charset` -- what the http header claimed the charset was (???)
 2. `digest` -- the BASE32-encoded SHA1 of the file
-3. `filename` -- is the file as stored in `S3` from which one can extract this file's WARC
+3. `filename` -- the name of the compound WARC file as stored in `S3` which contains this individual file's WARC
 4. `languages` -- languages as identified by (???)
-5. `length` -- this is the length of the compressed WARC file
+5. `length` -- length of the compressed WARC file
 6. `mime` -- what the http header claimed was the content-type
-7. `mime-detected` -- what the file was identified as by Apache Tika
+7. `mime-detected` -- mime type as detected by Apache Tika
-8. `offset` -- this is the offset in the file defined in `filename` where this files WARC starts
+8. `offset` -- offset in the compound WARC where this individual WARC file starts
 9. `status` -- the http status returned during the fetch
 10. `redirect` -- (not included in the example) if a `302`, the redirect URL is stored
-11. `truncated` -- (not included in the example) if the file was truncated, there's a value here.
-The most common is `length`, but there are other reasons why a file may be truncated
+11. `truncated` -- (not included in the example) if the file was truncated, this is populated with a cause.
+The most common cause is `length`.
 11. `url` -- the target URL for this file

 ## Steps to run the fetcher
 ### Specify What is Wanted
 1. The user collects URLs for crawl indices in a text file -- one file per line.
-See the [CommonCrawl blog](https://commoncrawl.org/connect/blog/) for these index URL lists per crawl, and the [example crawls.txt file](examples/crawls.txt) for an example input file for this fetcher.
+See the [CommonCrawl blog](https://commoncrawl.org/connect/blog/) for these index URL lists per crawl, and the [example crawls.txt file](examples/crawls.txt) for an example input file for this fetcher.  **NOTE** We'll be moving this configuration into the config.json file soon.
 1. At a minimum, the user defines a few parameters in a JSON file ([minimal-config](examples/minimal-config.json), for example).

 In the following, we have given a minimal example for extracting all files identified as `mp4` files.